Coeur/jastor/README.md

 **What about properties that are reserved words?**

 As for now, `id` is converted to `objectId` automatically.
-Maybe someday Jastor will have ability to map server and obj-c fields.
+Maybe someday Jdimo will have ability to map server and obj-c fields.

-**Jastor classes also conforms to NSCoding protocol**
+**Jdimo classes also conforms to NSCoding protocol**

 So you get `initWithCoder`/`encodeWithCoder` for free.